 - 1: Council could choose to give three readings to Bylaw No. B-19/2022.
-Choosing this option would suggest that Council accepts the 4.3 tax increase as approved during the budget process, which allows for the tax notice process to continue as planned. - 2: Council could choose to table Bylaw No. B-19/2020.
+Choosing this option would suggest that Council accepts the 4.3% tax increase as approved during the budget process, which allows for the tax notice process to continue as planned. - 2: Council could choose to table Bylaw No. B-19/2022.
 Choosing this option would suggest that Council is not prepared to deal with the bylaw at this time or that more information is required.
-This report would then be brought back to the May 16th Council meeting for approval in order to meet the advertised timelines and not adversely affect cash flow for the Municipality.
+This report would then be brought back to a special Council meeting in May for approval in order to meet the advertised timelines and not adversely affect cash flow for the Municipality.